All You Need To Liven Up Your Home Space Is One Of These Hanging Planters

-We’re always looking for simple and affordable ways to upgrade our home decor.
-But how many throw pillows and succulents can an amateur decorator possibly go through until running out of options?
-Enter: the hanging planter.
-A decorative planter suspended from your ceiling or wall offers a different way to display herbs, small flowers, succulents, and even cacti.
-And, this stylish home to your greenery rarely costs more than $25.
-The easy-to-implement decorative item can transform even the dullest of corners into an inviting little nook.
+We’re always looking for low investment ways to upgrade our home decor — but how many throw pillows and succulents can an amateur decorator possibly go through until running out of easy options?
+Enter, the hanging planter: a decorative pot that can be suspended from your ceiling or wall as an unexpected way to elevate everything from herbs to small flowers, plants, and even your favorite fruit.

-Adding a touch of greenery to your space has long been a popular way to bring a bit of character to your home.
-Plants offer natural beauty to a living environment and can even benefit our mental health.
-Millennials have fervently taken to the trend, and their favorite retailers are designing into this growing interest of all things green.
-There's an array of unique hanging planters out there for all types of aesthetics.
-Opt for a minimalistic, copper look to complement more contemporary spaces, or get experimental with a colorful, glass-blown iteration of the vessel that certainly won't go unnoticed.
-You can even DIY a planter from gift baskets or an attractive food or drink vessel.
+There's an array of unique hanging planter options out there for any type of home aesthetic: minimalistic copper looks to complement more contemporary spaces or colorful glass-blown iterations for the more experimental styles.
+Hey, you can even DIY your own dangling plant home from an old gift basket or particularly attractive takeout container.

-If you're not up to the task of making one yourself, we've put together a range of our favorite hanging planters featuring everything from macrame details to galvanized steel, so all you have to do is select add to cart.
-Click through to get one step closer to an enhanced living space.
+No worries if you're not up to the task of making one yourself, because we've put together a range of our favorite hanging planters ahead — featuring everything from macrame details to galvanized steel.
+Now all you need to do is simply add one to cart and get ready to pot your favorite green friend inside of it.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.